 Every quilt and sleeping bag has a temperature rating.
 In theory, this would be a great way to compare the warmth of different bags.
 The problem is that not all temperature ratings tell you the same information.
 Sometimes they are inaccurate.

-- Lower limit rating- This number indicates the temperature where a warm sleeper can get a comfortable night of sleep.
+The Comfort rating indicates the temperature which a cold sleeper can get a comfortable night of sleep.
+The lower limit rating indicates the temperature where a warm sleeper can get a comfortable night of sleep.

 These standardized ratings allow you to directly compare sleeping bags or quilts that have an ISO or EN rating.
 The ratings are fairly accurate and reliable.